Team-Kujira/kujira-ex/README.md

 Elixir interfaces to Kujira dApps, for building indexers, APIs and bots

+**N.B.
+This is currently a work in progress, as we begin to componentise & open source the infrastructure that powers the Kujira dApps**

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed